polterguy/phosphorusfive/core/p5.core/README.md

 It also illustrates how you can have multiple handlers for the same Active Event.

+Notice, for convenience, the main app project in these examples, holds a reference to the plugin project.
+This is only to avoid having to copy the plugin DLL into your app's bin folder, and have no other significancy besides from that.

 ## Even more examples

-The entirety of everything inside of the "plugins" folder in Phosphorus Five, including the p5.lambda "programming language itself", is entirely created as Active Events.
+The entirety of everything inside of the [/plugins/](plugins) folder in Phosphorus Five, including the p5.lambda "programming language itself", is entirely created as Active Events.

 If you wish to see more examples of how to use Active Events, I encourage you to look at the